 When is the Aquatic Center open?

-The Mission Family Aquatic Center (MFAC) is open May 29-September 6.
+The Mission Family Aquatic Center (MFAC) is open the Saturday before Memorial Day through Labor Day each year.
 The pool hours are subject to change.
 Check the schedule for most current information and for adult and open swim times.

 How can I become a member?

 Season memberships are available for sale.
-Call 913.722.8200 to purchase.
-View pricing for memberships and daily admission passes here.
+Call 913.722.8200 to purchase or purchase online, view pricing for memberships and daily admission passes here.

 How old does my child need to be in order to swim alone?

-Children ages 11 and under must have someone 18 or older in the pool area with them at all times.
+Children under 12 must have someone 18 or older in the pool area with them at all times.